Table of Contents

 Traditional OCR vs. VLM OCR

-Approach Character segmentation + classifiers Vision language model inference
+Approach High-throughput engine with advanced layout analysis Vision language model inference

-Speed Very fast (milliseconds per page) Slower (seconds per page, depends on model size)
+Speed Very fast, optimized for high throughput Slower (seconds per page, depends on model size)

 Accuracy on degraded/noisy images Good with preprocessing Better contextual understanding

-Layout understanding Bounding boxes and text blocks Full semantic structure (headings, sections, tables)
+Layout understanding Advanced page layout handling with reading order reconstruction Full semantic structure (headings, sections, tables)

 Table extraction Limited Preserves tabular structure